Valle Cochamó Rock Climbing

 At the end of the road or trailhead, cross a small bridge and pass through a gate.
 From that point, hiking into the valley takes four to six hours.
 The trail is well marked and never crosses the Cochamó River.
 The hiking is relatively easy except for crossing through some trenches, pools and streams, which can become more difficult when or after it rains.
 Water proof hiking boots are highly recommended.
 Gaitors or rubber boots help significantly in wet conditions.
 Continue until you get to La Junta River, the center of activities and accomodation in the valley.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Valle Cochamó:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Valle Cochamó:

 Featured Route For Valle Cochamó